MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/user-authentication/android/index.md

 ## Overview
 **Prerequisite:** This tutorial is a continuation of the **CredentialsValidationSecurityCheck**'s [challenge handler implementation](../../credentials-validation/android) tutorial.
 Make sure to read it first.

-The challenge handler implementation will be modified to fit the `UserLoginCSecurityCheck` created in the matching [security check tutorial](../security-check), and will demonstrate a few additional features (APIs) such as the preemptive `login` , `logout` and `obtainAccessToken`.
+The challenge handler implementation will be modified to fit the `UserLoginSecurityCheck` created in the matching [security check tutorial](../security-check), and will demonstrate a few additional features (APIs) such as the preemptive `login` , `logout` and `obtainAccessToken`.

 ## Creating the challenge handler
 1. Create a Java class that extends `WLChallengeHandler`: